civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

 For backwards compatibility, this class implements `ArrayAccess` which means if old code does `$propertyBag['contact_id'] = '123'` or `$propertyBag['contactID'] = 123` it will translate this to the new `contactID` property and use that setter which will ensure that accesing the property returns the integer value *123*.
 When this happens deprecation messages are emitted to the log file.
 New code should not use array access.

+!!! note
+    In v.5.24 - 5.27 using `empty($propertyBag['something'])` was unreliable in the cases that `something` was not a standard property.
+From 5.28 it should work as expected.

 ### Checking for existence of a property

 Calling a getter for a property that has not been set will throw a `BadMethodCall` exception.